ngaga/advent-of-code-2024/README.md

 - Docker Compose

 ### Run tests and solutions
-0) Go to the root of the project
+0) Clone the project (e.g. with git and ssh) and go to the root of the project

 1) Get your session token from the Advent of Code (see [How to get your session token](#how-to-get-your-session-token) section below)